 Organic Farmer Training Program

-The 15-acre certified organic Student Organic Farm, including its 20,000 sq ft of passive solar greenhouse space, is the learning laboratory for the Organic Farmer Training Program (OFTP).
-The OFTP is taught through a mix hands-on activities, farm walks, classroom activities & discussions, video lectures, readings, guest speakers, visits to 20+ Michigan farms and practical assignments, like writing a Farm Business Plan.
-The OFTP is a vibrant, diverse and positive learning community where students learn from each other and can share their unique skills, experience and goals.
-The program focuses on the technical knowledge and skills for people who are committed to owning or managing a farm or agricultural education project.
+The 15-acre Student Organic Farm and its half acre of passive solar hoophouses, is the learning laboratory for the Organic Farmer Training Program (OFTP).
+The OFTP teaches aspiring farmers in a 50/50 mix of field and classroom activities every Monday from March to November.
+In the field, everyone participates in hands-on activities, farm walks and equipment demonstrations.
+In the classroom, we focus on small group activities, full group discussions, guest speakers and participant presentations.
+You will also visit 20+ Michigan farms!
+Outside of class, video lectures, readings and practical assignments, like writing a Farm Business Plan will connect learning themes from the class to YOUR farm goals.
+The OFTP is a vibrant, diverse and positive learning community where students learn from each other and share their unique skills, experience and goals.

-The program is designed to give participants a strong background and working knowledge of farm production, management, marketing, and business operations necessary to operate a diversified small farm.
-Program participants who satisfactorily complete the program will earn a Certificate from MSU Student Organic Farm, MSU Department of Horticulture and the MSU Center for Regional Food Systems.
+The OFTP uses different themes each week to give graduates the working knowledge of farm production, management, marketing, and business operations necessary to operate a diversified small farm.
+Each graduate leaves with their complete Farm Business Plan and earns a Certificate from MSU Student Organic Farm, MSU Department of Horticulture and the MSU Center for Regional Food Systems.

 Please email firstname.lastname@example.org with questions!